blakewatson/htmlforpeople/src/02-add-content-to-your-website.md

 ## Update your live website

 These changes are looking pretty good.
 Let’s publish it to the world.
 Head over to [your Neocities dashboard](https://neocities.org/dashboard).
-You’ll see the starting files plus the `index.html` file you uploaded in Part 1 of this series.
+You’ll see the starting files plus the `index.html` file you uploaded in chapter 1 of this book.
 To make things a bit cleaner, I’m switching to the list view and deleting the PNG image and CSS file that was there.

 ![](/assets/img/add-content-6.png)